mariamaske/mariamaske.github.io/index.md

 		</article>
 		<article>
 			<a href="#" class="image"><img src="assets/images/Pbang.png" alt="" /></a>
-			<h3>PIG E. Bank/h3>
+			<h3>PIG E. Bank</h3>
 			<p>The PIG E. Bank wanted to understand the factors behind them losing clients.
-I used a data mining mechanism, build a decision tree to predict which clients might leave the bank. </p>
+I used a data mining mechanism, build a decision tree to predict which clients might leave the bank.</p>
 			<ul class="actions">
 				<li><a href="#" class="button">More</a></li>
 			</ul>